Travel to the United States

 Please find below a list of items you should bring to Seattle:

-A selection of clothing items for all seasons and weather conditions.
+Clothing: A selection of clothing items for all season and weather conditions.
 Click here for more information on Seattle's climate.

 Reminder: Most airlines only allow one check-in luggage and one personal item for carry on.
 Check with the airline prior to deciding what to bring with you on the airplane.